caij3/dialogpt-bot/README.md

 # DialoGPT Bot
-This is a chatbot created using DialoGPT
+This is a general purpose voice chatbot created using DialoGPT.

 # Installation
 To install, you can clone the repository using: git clone https://github.com/caij3/dialogpt-bot